Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_custom/guide.en-gb.md

 - Point to your web hosting plan’s IP address.
 - Are declared as multisites on your web hosting plan.

+> [!primary]
+>
+> **Information on migrating to the new SSL certificate management interface:**
+>
+> The rest of this guide is aimed at customers whose web hosting services have not yet migrated to the new SSL certificate management interface.
+> To check if this migration has been carried out, go to your Web Hosting plan in the OVHcloud Control Panel, and check the `SSL certificates` tab.
+> If the `SSL certificates` tab is present, your service has already migrated to the new management interface.
+If this is the case, please refer to [this guide](/pages/web_cloud/web_hosting/ssl_management) directly to manage your SSL certificate.
+>
+> For technical reasons, not all of our customers' web hosting services can be migrated at once.
+This migration process is carried out automatically over a period of a few weeks, with no impact on the operation of your web hosting services, and no intervention or action required on your part.
+>
+> All web hosting services will eventually work with the new SSL certificate management interface.

 Also check the following: